 HZC UG 444 customisable user gamma

-Our latest addition to the ACS in-house aerial unit, the Inspire 2 is a critical aerial tool for filmmakers and has the capacity to fly longer and at higher speeds than other UAVs.
+Our latest addition to the ACS in-house aerial unit, the Inspire 2 drone is a critical aerial tool for filmmakers and has the capacity to fly longer and at higher speeds than other UAVs.

 The Inspire 2 has been fitted with a Zenmuse X5S camera, capable of shooting 1080i, 4K UHD and up to 5.2K in Cinema DNG RAW Apple ProRes.
 Lightweight and easily transportable, it can travel from 0 to 50mph in just 5 seconds, has a maximum flight speed of 58mph (94kph), can fly up to 120m in height and comfortably operate up to a maximum 500m distance from the pilot.
-A dual battery system means flight times are prolonged to 27 minutes which is considerably higher than other UAVs on the market.
+A dual battery system means flight times are prolonged to 27 minutes which is considerably higher than other drones on the market.

 In addition to helicopter aerial work the Unit now offer the option of UAV filming with the Inspire 2 fitted with a Zenmuse X5S camera.
-Our team hold a PfCO (Permit for Commercial Operations) from the Civil Aviation Authority, this enables them to react quickly and fly at short notice for any shoot day or night, requiring no flying permissions in most areas.
+Our team hold a PfCO (Permit for Commerical Operations) from the Civil Aviation Authority, this enables them to react quickly and fly at short notice for any shoot day or night, requiring no flying permissions in most areas.